adolf-Critler/my_portfolio/readme.md

 # My Portfolio

-Welcome to my Portfolio!
+Welcome to my Portfolio Repository!
 This repository showcases my work, skills, and projects as a Software Developer.
-Here, you’ll find detailed descriptions, code, and documentation for the various projects I’ve completed.

 # Table of Content
 * About Me